-Think of your Facebook posts as a snippet of information to inspire a reader to click the link to learn more about the topic.
+Think of your Facebook posts as a snippet of information to inspire readers to click the link to learn more about the topic.

-There are no studies on this; many people say that a Facebook page can give a website an SEO boost if the page is indexed by search engines.
+There are no studies on this; many say that a Facebook page can boost a website’s SEO if search engines index the page.

 With over 2 billion active users, it is safe to say that probably most artists selling art online have a Facebook business page.

 You can spy on your competition to see what they are doing on social media to grow their audience.

 Try some strategies to see if they will work for your art business.